BirthdayResearch/defichain-wallet/.github/ISSUE_TEMPLATE/2-enhancement.md

 ---
 name: Enhancement request
-about: Suggest an enhancement for DeFi Fiber
+about: Suggest an enhancement for DeFi Wallet
 labels: kind/feature
 ---